genboy/Festival/README.md

 **command** /fe ui(form, config, data) or **hold magic item** ( default item 201 - Purpur Pillar block - change in config management)

-or use the commands (now with Multi wORLd Full Capitalized names possible)
+or use the commands (now with Multi wORd FULLY CapitAlized nameS possible)

 If you like to use Festival consider [sharing your experience and issues](https://github.com/genboy/Festival/issues) to fix any usability problems before posting a [vote](https://poggit.pmmp.io/p/Festival/1.1.1)!
 That way it will improve Festival, my coding skills, your Pocketmine-MP insights and strenghten the PMMP community, thank you!